-With the reference of time, new data types have been introduced that are more complex and require many additional tools to analyze it.
+With the reference of time, new data types have been introduced that are more complex and require many additional tools to analyze.
 Covering up the entire situation, Alteryx has a great number of advanced tools that can cleanse, blend, and analyze modern data types along with the traditional ones without any hustle.
-Let us take a look at these following tool categories available in Alteryx that can improvise your experience with data.
+Let us take a look at the following tool categories available in Alteryx that can improvise your experience with data.

 |In/out Tool||To execute all the input and output operations in a workflow, these in/out tools are used.
 There are a total of 9 in/out tools available including Input Data, Output Data, etc. Browse tool among them offers a temporary view of the data.|

 |Preparation Tool||The Preparation category tools, as its name helps in preparing data for downstream analysis.
 There are 14 preparation tools available in Alteryx including sample, select, sort, filter, etc.|